mcm-ryan/CapstoneProject/README.md

 Team Members: Mark Lopez, Ryan McMaster, Mattew Magnotta, and Jean-Jacques Akpakoun

-This repository will host code for our Cpatsone Project.
+This repository will host code for our Capstone Project.

 We intend to create an application that will...
 -  Integrates voice recognition and authenticated voice commands with a voice recognition ML library.